stanleycharles/AWS/AWS Organisations Project.md

 # AWS Organisations Project

-### How to create a organisation cloud infrastruture for an entreprise on AWS
+### Study Case: How to create a organisation cloud infrastruture for an entreprise on AWS

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisations%20Diagram.png)